j-mueller/sc-tools/README.md

 We use the `TxBodyContent BuildTx BabbageEra` type from `cardano-api` as the basic type for building transactions.
 The `MonadBuildTx` class from `Convex.BuildTx` is essentially a writer for `TxBodyContent` modifications. `Convex.BuildTx` defines a number of helper functions for common tasks such as spending and creating Plutus script outputs, minting native assets, setting collateral, etc.

-To `Convex.Lenses` defines some lenses for adding content to transaction bodies.
+To `Convex.CardanoApi.Lenses` defines some lenses for adding content to transaction bodies.
 These can be used together with `MonadBuildTx.addBtx`.

 ```haskell
 import qualified Cardano.API.Shelley as C